-- 1. The Criminal Code (Canada); and/or
+- 1. A summary or indictable offence under the Criminal Code (Canada); and/or

 - 2. Any other Act of the Legislature or a province or territory of Canada or an Act of Parliament, which includes allegations relating to:

 - fraud;

 - theft;

 - corruption;

 - breach of trust;

 - forgery;

 - perjury;

 - other activities involving deceit or dishonesty for personal gain or advantage; and

 - the sale or trade of financial products and services.

-"Bankruptcy" means having declared bankruptcy, or having been petitioned into bankruptcy, made an assignment, proposal or plan (including any Notice of Intention thereof) under any bankruptcy or insolvency legislation, been subject to or instituted any proceedings, arrangements or compromise with creditors (including a consumer proposal) or had a receiver and/or receiver-manager appointed.
+"Bankruptcy" means having declared bankruptcy, or having been petitioned into bankruptcy, made an assignment, proposal or plan (including any Notice of Intention thereof) under any bankruptcy or insolvency legislation, been subject to or instituted any proceedings, arrangements or compromise with creditors or had a receiver and/or receiver-manager appointed.